Finding and using research evidence to inform decisions and policies and practice can be a difficult task.

 - Job-embedded practice where you will apply the concepts and techniques learned

-This two-week online workshop is taught from August 7th to August 20th.
+This two-week online workshop will be offered from July 16th to July 29th.
 The online instruction, discussions, and job-embedded practice should take five to seven hours over the duration of the program.
 Participants who complete all individual assessments and contribute to group discussions will receive a certificate indicating completion of five clock hours of instruction.

-Register online here by August 6, 2017 at midnight, E.S.T.
+Register online here.
 Tuition is $149 per person and we welcome both teams and individuals to attend.